mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ##The Secondary Screen Map Controller of the Program should meet the Following Goals
  - The screen should be able to display any/all enemies' stats
+ - The dungeon master should be able to see the full map
  - The dungeon master should be able to control where to uncover the fog of war on using the screen
+ - The dungeon master should be able to generate a new map with the selected theme
+ - The dungeon master should be able to change any monster's stats

 ### 1.3 Product overview